© Crown copyright 2017

 - Lima’s 5 complimentary bus corridors (£518 million)

-- the construction of a peripheral ring road connecting 12 of Lima’s districts (£731 million)
+- the construction of a peripheral ring road connecting 12 districts in Lima (£731 million)

-Contact the Deputy Director Department for International Trade (DIT) Lima Carlos.Chau@fco.gov.uk for more information on infrastructure opportunities in Peru.
+Contact Carlos.Chau@fco.gov.uk for more information on infrastructure opportunities in Peru.

-Defence and security are important political and social issues in Peru.
-The industry is expected to continue growing.
-The government and private sector are looking for new ways to improve security and invest in protection.
+The defence and security industry in Peru is growing.
+The government and private sector are looking for new ways to improve security and invest in protection, and are keen to partner with UK companies.
+G4S have a large market share.

 - air defence systems